-The Belgian Tervuren is a majestic, black-masked herding dog with a rich fawn to mahogany coat with black overlay at the tips of the hair.
+The Belgian Tervuren is a majestic, black-masked herding dog with a rich fawn to mahogany coat and black overlay at the tips of the hair.
 Tervs are one of four distinct herding breeds developed in different regions of Belgium.
 Active and agile, they require owners who welcome their constant need for attention and activity.
 Tervs are a breed that flourishes when they are working and playing with their family for the better part of the day.

 Tervurens are devoted to their families and are highly protective of them.
-This makes them guarded when meeting people they don't know and prone to herding children who stray too far from the flock.
+This makes them guarded when meeting people they don't know, and prone to herding children who stray too far from the flock.
 Intelligent and alert, Tervurens are highly obedient when well trained; the breed seems ever ready for the next command.
 They are fast learners, but somewhat sensitive, so they should be trained with a gentle touch.

 The Belgian Tervuren is often called simply Tervuren or Terv.
 In Belgium, the breed is known as Chien de Berger Belge.